MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-app-queries.md

 ## Discovered app filters

 There are basic and advanced Discovered app filters.
-To achieve a complex filter (such as in the example above) use the advanced option which includes all of the following:
+To achieve a complex filter (such as in the example above) use the advanced option, which includes all of the following filters:

 ![Discovered apps](./media/discovered-apps.png)